electric-eloquence/fepper/README.md

-The Elements, Compounds, and Components directories are optional and can be renamed to anything your charset and file system allow without further configuration.
-The Templates, Pages, and Scrape directories can be renamed, but must also be reconfigured in `patternlab-config.json`.
+The Elements, Compounds, and Components directories are optional and can be renamed to anything your charset and file system allow without further configuration, so long as there are no collisions with other names.
+The Templates, Pages, and Scrape directories allow for similar renaming but they must be configured in `patternlab-config.json`.

 The text in the UI, as well as console messages, can be changed by editing `source/_ui/i18n/en.json`.
 Replace the blank values with alternate English